 In order to verify that the inputs are authorized to collect the values that are referenced in the outputs, a Forth-like scripting system is used.
 There are two parts to the scripting system for all transactions made, scriptSig and scriptPubKey [14].
 The inputs are a part of the scriptSig and the referenced outputs are a part of the scriptPubKey.

 The script is composed of a list of instructions that are recorded with each transaction.
 These instructions describe how well the next client can gain access to the cryptocurrency being transferred.
 The client that is spending the cryptocurrency must provide two things: a public key that has the destination address rooted in the script and a signature to prove the ownership of the private key that corresponds to the public key [15].

-5 Advisor Biographies

-5.1 Craig Hall

-Craig Hall serves as the Executive Fellow focused on "digital value" within the Center for Finance Strategy Innovation at Jindal School of Management.
-Craig is also a member of the University of Texas (Dallas) Computer Science Advisory Board helping with corporate and community insight for the Erik Jonsson School of Engineering and Computer Science.

-He is the founder and CEO of Caudicum Company which is a blockchain development boutique for enterprise solutions requiring cryptologic and identity/governance solutions to allow legacy systems to operate in secure distributed cloud and internet communications (block-grading existing companies).

-Craig has worked in government, major global companies and start-up organizations with projects that have won significant acclaim including Technology Hall of Fame at the Smithsonian Institution 2000 (LVLT), Bronze technology innovation award from Wall Street Journal in 2009 (VNL), and World Economic Forum's Pioneer Technology Award in 2010.
-He graduated from the University of Utah and has served on trustee technology and advisory committees at Carnegie Mellon University and Columbia University Graduate School of Business.

-5.2 Pablo Peillard

-Pablo is a strong marketing professional seeking a Bachelor of Science (BS) focused in Computer Science from The University of Texas at Dallas.
-Pablo has built custom cloud deployments for upgrading software companies.
-He has also developed custom AI PoC’s using the Watson platform.
-For the past year he has been working on custom blockchain applications.
-He is also president of UTDesign Makerspace, an organization built around encouraging engineers to build their own projects, and student-chair for the Jonsson School Student Enrichment Center, which organizes engineering-focused tutoring for upperclassmen.
+WHAT DOES THE REST OF YOUR PAPER STRUCTURE LOOK LIKE?

 References

 A. Narayanan, J. Bonneau, E. Felten, A. Miller, S. Goldfeder “Bitcoin and Cryptocurrency Technologies: A comprehensive Introduction,” Princeton University Press.
 [Online].
 Available: https://press.princeton.edu/titles/10908.html